-Sergei Bubka was born and brought up in the city of Luhansk, Ukraine.
+Sergiy Bubka was born and brought up in the city of Luhansk, Ukraine.
 His father was a soldier and his mother a medical assistant.
-He commented that neither of them were active in sports.
-He has an elder brother Vasiliy Bubka, who was also a pole vaulter.
-Vasiliy's personal best outdoors is 5.86 meters.
-Sergey had a ferocious competitive spirit which was channeled into multiple sports until he met the pole vault coach Vitaly Petrov.
-Bubka started pole vaulting at the age of 11, when he entered Dynamo Children and Youth Sports School in Voroshilovgrad, he was trained by Vitaly Petrov there.
+He commented that neither of them was active in sports.
+He has an elder brother Vasyl Bubka, who was also a pole vaulter.
+Vasyl's personal best outdoors record is 5.86 meters.
+Sergiy had a ferocious competitive spirit which was channeled into multiple sports until he met the pole vault coach Vitaliy Petrov.
+Bubka started pole vaulting at the age of 11, when he entered Dynamo Children and Youth Sports School in Voroshilovgrad, he was trained by Vitaliy Petrov there.
 In 1978, aged 15, Bubka moved to Donetsk, Ukraine, with his coach for better training facilities.